KarolusD/Project-for-PushPushGo/README.md

 ## PushPushGo Project

 **Key assumption**
-Was to design & code simple static webpage about PushPushGo. <br>
+was to design & code simple static webpage about PushPushGo. <br>
 :bomb:[Live demo](http://www.karolpodzerek.pl/ppgo); <br><br>

 In the top right corner of the page is also a link called <br>